 Protection of natural features, as outlined in these guidelines, relies heavily on the establishment of undisturbed natural areas.
 A problem associated with the establishment of these natural areas is finding the appropriate method of enforcement.
 Controlling the limits of grading during the construction process is the lowest level of environmental protection.
 This control is implemented through development agreements or conditions of approval and does not require permanent easements to be recorded on the plat.
-Under the grading control approach, protection beyond the construction period relies primarily upon the value of the resource to the first and subsequent homeowners.
+Under the grading control approach, protection beyond the construction period relies primarily on the value of the resource to the first and subsequent homeowners.

 In some instances, however, the value of the resource requires a more permanent protection mechanism than grading limits.
 In these cases, a conservation easement may be established to prohibit actions compromising the natural area both during and after construction.
 The limits of the easement must be recorded along with the easement agreement.
-M-NCPPC Legal Department versions of the easement agreements will be pre-recorded in the Office of Land Records.
+M-NCPPC Legal Department versions of the easement agreements will be pre-recorded in the Montgomery County Office of Land Records.
 These versions may be rewritten to suit specific circumstances and recorded by the applicant.

-In general, situations for which long-term protection in the form of a conservation easement is necessary include: 1) all buffers identified in Use III/III-P streams, 2) stream buffers identified in Use I/I-P and IV/IV-P streams where the Planning Board finds that resources of exceptional quality exist, and/or the likelihood of buffer compromise is great, and 3) forest conservation areas (as detailed in Trees: Approved Technical Manual).
+In general, situations for which long-term protection in the form of a conservation easement is necessary include: 1) all stream and wetland buffers and 2) forest conservation areas (as detailed in Trees: Approved Technical Manual).